-- Under an agreement between the Governments of Canada and Alberta, school authorities may receive federal funds for providing instruction in French for funded children/students in ECS to 12 in the following categories: - a) Alternative French Language Programs (French programs offered under Section 11(1) and 21(1) (a) of the School Act, including French Immersion); and - French as a Second Language (FSL) courses (French programs offered under Section 11 and 39 of the School Act. - 2.
-An individual who is a First Nations student with status who resides on a reserve is not eligible to be counted for funding under this section. - To be counted as a FTE funded child/student, French instruction must be provided for a minimum of: - a) 712 hours ECS Grade 6; - b) 570 hours Grade 7 9; - c) 600 hours Grade 10 12. - 4.
-The minimum instructional hours in French for Alternative French Language Program are: - a) ECS 238 hours/year; - b) Grade 1-6 475 hours/year; - c) Grade 7-9 380 hours/year; and - d) Grade 10-12 250 hours/year. - 5. a) Grants code 211 must be used for students having access to the minimal instructional hours in French as outlined in #4; and

-- b) grants code 230 must be used for students having access to less than the minimum instructional hours in French as outlined in #4. - The following funding rates will be determined upon finalization of the Alberta-Canada Bilateral Agreement.
+- Under an agreement between the Governments of Canada and Alberta, school authorities may receive federal funds for providing instruction in French for funded children/students in ECS to 12 in the following categories: - a) Alternative French Language Programs (French programs offered under section 11(1) and 21(1) (a) of the School Act, including French Immersion); and - b) French as a Second Language (FSL) courses (French programs offered under section 11 and 39 of the School Act). - 2.
+An individual who is a First Nations student with status who resides on a reserve is not eligible to be counted for funding under this section. - 3.
+To be counted as a FTE funded child/student, the minimum number of hours French instruction must be provided for are: - a) ECS Grade 6: 712 hours; - b) Grades 7 9: 570 hours; - c) Grades 10 12: 600 hours. - 4.
+The minimum instructional hours in French for Alternative French Language Programs are: - a) ECS 238 hours/year; - b) Grades 1-6 475 hours/year; - c) Grades 7-9 380 hours/year; and - d) Grades 10-12 250 hours/year. - 5. a) Grants code 211 must be used for students having access to the minimal instructional hours in French as outlined in #4; and - grants code 230 must be used for students having access to less than the minimum instructional hours in French as outlined in #4. - 6.
+The following funding rates will be determined upon finalization of the Alberta-Canada Bilateral Agreement.